browserengineering/book/book/html.md

-The parser now handles HTML pages correctly—at least when the HTML is written by the sorts of goody-two-shoes programmers who remember the `<head>` tag, close every open tag, and make their bed.
+The parser now handles HTML pages correctly—at least when the HTML is written by the sorts of goody-two-shoes programmers who remember the `<head>` tag, close every open tag, and make their bed in the morning.
 Mere mortals lack such discipline and so browsers also have to handle broken, confusing, headless HTML.
 In fact, modern HTML parsers are capable of transforming *any* string of characters into an HTML tree, no matter how confusing the markup.[^3]

 [^3]: Yes, it's crazy, and for a few years in the early '00s the W3C
     tried to [do away with it](https://www.w3.org/TR/xhtml1/).
 They